emmawalshdev/The-Book-bar/README.md

 * **Add a review section**
   - Accessibility
-    - The 'Add a Review' form is only accessible to users who are **logged in**
+    - The 'Add a Review' form is only accessible to users who are **logged in**.
     - If a user is not logged in, feedback is returned.
 This states that the user must be logged in to add a review.

   - Form content